Preparation methods of colloidal solution:

 If filter paper is made with the colloidal or some regenerated cellulose like cellophane, the size of the pores is decreased.
 This modified form of filter paper is known as ultrafilter.
 The process in which the particles of the solution are removed out from the liquid medium by electrolysis and by using this ultrafilter is known as ultrafiltration.
 It is a slow process.
 To speed up the process some external gas pressure has to be applied.

 This method can be useful for the purification as well as for the concentration of the sol.
 When this process is carried without stirring the solution, then the bottom layer settles down while the top layer consists of pure and concentrated colloids, which can be decantated.

-This was just a brief layout of some of the methods of purification of the colloidal solution.
-To know more in detail about the purification of suspension and colloids and surface chemistry, please visit Byju’s.
+This was just a brief layout of some methods of purification of the colloidal solution.
+To know more in detail about the purification of suspension and colloids and surface chemistry, please visit BYJU’S.